DTS-STN/Service-Canada-Labs/AzurePipelines/dev-alphasite.md

 2. Build and Tagging Stage:
     The pipeline performs the build process with the fetched code changes.
-    It generates acontainer image and tags it with a unique build ID as well as "release-candidate", signifying that this image can be deployed to review environments.
+    It generates a container image and tags it with a unique build ID as well as "release-candidate", signifying that this image can be deployed to review environments.

 3. Push to Container Registry:
     The tagged image is pushed to the ACR.